 4. It Is A Marathon Not A Sprint

 If you are looking for a quick fix or fast results then bodybuilding and fitness is not the thing for you.
 The body never lies, which is a big part of why bodybuilding and fitness tests the human character like nothing else.
 If you don't do the work and if you don't eat the right diet, your body will simply not change.
 This is where most people trip up, they can maybe stay true to a progressive program for a few weeks, but certainly not a few years.
 Unfortunately, you will never get away with not doing the work.
 Every person who has built a great natural physique has spent years and years devoted to their fitness lifestyle.
 With the average of building 3-5lbs of muscle per year thats 7-10 years of lifting weights and dieting with the intention of progressing to reach your genetic potential and 'dream' physique.
 Then of course, keeping up the training to maintain it.
 Fat loss also takes time, aim for 1lb per week of fat loss, this will need to be performed too in order to reveal the muscle mass you have built.
 Trying to accelerate fat loss beyond that may lead to metabolic damage and/or muscle loss.
 See the end of this article for more info on fat loss.

 5. It Will All Be Worth It

-Whether you like it or not, the time is going to pass any way so you may as well use that time well and build your dream physique.
+Whether you like it or not, the time is going to pass any way so you may as well use that time productively and build your dream physique.
 Learn something about yourself and your body that you never knew before and join a fitness family that is amongst one of the most supportive of its kind.
 The beginning of the journey is always very daunting, and the tasks ahead may seem insurmountable, but it is the way you get there that will ensure your emotional fulfilment with the lifestyle - and at the end of it you'll have the best physical version of yourself to enjoy and be extremely proud of.

 1. It takes conscious ACTION to build a physique